Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ~~~
 {: .output}

 We can also look in the output file (`medaka.out`) to check the progress of the command.
 ~~~
 less medaka.out
 ~~~
 {: .bash}
-If the medaka command has been run correctly you will see something like this at the start of the output:
+If the Medaka command has been run correctly you will see something like this at the start of the output:
 ~~~
 Checking program versions
 This is medaka 1.7.0